golang/proposal/design/25530-notary.md

 #### Privacy by Proxy

-A complete solution for notary privacy concerns is to for developers to access the notary only through a proxy, such as a local Athens instance or JFrog Artifactory instance, assuming those proxies add support for proxying and caching the Go notary service endpoints.
+A complete solution for database privacy concerns is to for developers to access the database only through a proxy, such as a local Athens instance or JFrog Artifactory instance, assuming those proxies add support for proxying and caching the Go database service endpoints.

 The proxy can be configured with a list of private module patterns, so that even requests from a misconfigured `go` command never not make it past the proxy.
-The notary endpoints are designed for cacheability, so that a proxy can avoid making any request more than once.
+The database endpoints are designed for cacheability, so that a proxy can avoid making any request more than once.
-Requests for new versions of modules would still need to be relayed to the notary.
+Requests for new versions of modules would still need to be relayed to the database.

 We anticipate that there will be many proxies available for use in the Go ecosystem.
-Part of the motivation for the Go notary is to allow the use of any available proxy to download modules, without any reduction in security.
+Part of the motivation for the Go checksum database is to allow the use of any available proxy to download modules, without any reduction in security.
 Developers can then use any proxy they are comfortable using,